ddhruvkr/Consentio/README.md

+The chaincode for our paper "Consentio: Managing Consent to Data Access using Permissioned Blockchains".
 The full version of the paper is present on [[arXiv]](https://arxiv.org/pdf/1910.07110.pdf).
 We used the FastFabric implementation of Hyperledger Fabric for all our experiments.

 Set of commands that need to be run to invoke the different chaincodes.